I cannot tell you how many times we have made calm down bottles! My kids are obsessed and it is one of their favorite activities to make.

-But time after time I’ve found myself using the same “recipe” and just changing up what I added to the bottle.
-It’s never failed me before and that’s why I want to share it with you.
+There is a science to making calm down bottles, and once you understand the basics, you can customize endlessly without ever ending up with a bottle that does not work.
+Time after time I have found myself using the same recipe and just changing up what I added to the bottle.
+It has never failed me, and that is why I want to share it with you.

 The Foolproof Way to Make a Calm Down Bottle